CompuSource: History

 Shortly after CompuSource lost its first appeal against Customs in August 1983, the company switched to a different supplier of hardware for their next family of clones.
 Called the Abacus, these computers were manufactured by General Fabrication Corporation of Forest Lake.
 The Abacus comprised both a standard desktop computer and a portable computer, the latter with a built-in 9-inch CRT monitor and keyboard.
 Both were compatible with software written for the Apple II and for CP/M; the company licensed Apple DOS 3.3 from Apple and CP/M 2.2 from Digital Research.
 Ronning was able to avoid charges of patent infringement by deviating from Apple's floppy controller card for the Disk II and schemes to generate artifact color on composite video signals.

 Optional for both Abacus machines were a memory expansion card, a clone of the 80-Column Text Card, and an IBM PC compatibility card.
-The latter contained the circuitry needed to run software designed for the IBM PC running DOS, including an Intel 8088 microprocessor.
-IBM compatibility was somewhat constricted by the Abacus' RAM ceiling of 192 KB—all but the oldest software packages for DOS up to that point required more.
+The latter contained the circuitry needed to run software designed for the IBM PC running MS-DOS, including an Intel 8088 microprocessor.
+IBM compatibility was somewhat constricted by the Abacus' RAM ceiling of 192 KB.
 (CompuSource had been in negotiations with Microsoft to license MS-DOS for the computers but failed to get a contract by the computer's launch date.)
 The computers came with Compucalc, Compuword, and Compubase, spreadsheet, word processor, and database software respectively—all developed by ArtSci of Los Angeles—as well as three video games.

 The Abacus portables were introduced to market in January 1984, with the first 100 units delivered to 100 different dealers for inspection that month.
 CompuSource achieved volume production around February, manufacturing around another 15,000 in the following months.
 The Abacus portables were optioned with one or two floppy drives; a 10-MB hard disk option was planned for mid-1984.